Naive Bayes Classifiers

 df

-So, in a way this is very similar to LDA/QDA, because it uses a model-based approach, assuming a normal distribution, and permits different means and standard deviation for each group.
+So, in a way this is very similar to LDA/QDA, because it uses a model-based approach, assuming a normal distribution, but it permits different means AND standard deviations for each group.
 Notice how for different ages, there is a higher likelihood for one group or the other.
 We can compute a ratio easily:

 <- data.frame(age = c(1:100), lr = (dnorm(1:100, mean = means[2], sd = sds[2])/dnorm(1:100,